What are the Top 10 best Ukulele Brands in 2022?

 - The customer service is impeccable and they do what they say they’ll do.

-- The quality of the ukes is more-than-good, which is a lot to say when considering their prices.
+- The quality of the ukulele is more-than-good, which is a lot to say when considering their prices.

-- They even make good electroacoustic ukes, leather picks, and all four standard uke sizes.
+- They even make good electroacoustic ukuleles, leather picks, and all four standard ukulele sizes (concert, soprano, etc.).

-- They’re the best affordable option for beginners – not intermediate, advanced, or pros.
+- They’re the best affordable ukulele option for beginners – not intermediate, advanced, or pros.

-If you came here looking for a brand to invest your money properly in a beginner uke that is not that crappy, Lohanu is the one for you.
+If you came here looking for a brand to invest your money properly in a beginner ukulele that is not that crappy, Lohanu is the one for you.

 And, well… that’s it.